Paraconsistent Belief Revision: A Replacement-Enriched LFI for Epistemic Entrenchment: Epistemic entrenchment in extensional AGM over

 \section{Epistemic entrenchment in extensional AGM$\circ$ over \rcbr}

 Epistemic entrenchment, introduced by Gärdenfors (see~\cite{Gardenfors1988}), is based on the idea that contractions in a belief set $K$ should be guided by an ordering of sentences according to their epistemic importance.
 This ordering, determined prior to contraction, is influenced by factors such as explanatory power, overall informational value, and probabilities, depending on the context of application.
-As noted by Rott \cite{Rott1992}, a simpler interpretation is to view epistemic entrenchment as ``just another word for comparative retractability'': if $\alpha$ is less entrenched than $\beta$, it means ``it is easier to discard $\alpha$ than $\beta$.''
+As noted by Rott \cite{Rott1992}, a simpler interpretation is that, if $\alpha$ is less entrenched than $\beta$, it means ``it is easier to discard $\alpha$ than $\beta$.''

 The formal tool used by Gärdenfors to represent epistemic entrenchment is a binary relation that satisfies specific postulates.

 In this section, the notation introduced in Definition~\ref{unrev} will be frequently used.
 The postulates for epistemic entrenchment for the classical AGM can be adapted to \rcbr\ as follows: